stevenjlho/leetcode/solutions/14. Longest Common Prefix/README.md

 5. After processing all strings, the `prefix` variable contains the longest common prefix among all the strings in the array, and we return it.

-**_Used charAt instead of indexing with brackets to avoid possible issues with empty strings._**

 ## Complexity

-- Time complexity:  O(S * min(N, M)), where N and M are the lengths of the two strings being compared, where S is the number of strings in the array.
+- Time complexity: O(S \* min(N, M)), where N and M are the lengths of the two strings being compared, where S is the number of strings in the array.
 - Space complexity: O(1), we are not using any extra space.

 ## Code